T-Flet/GPy-ABCD/README.rst

 - The frozensets of :code:`base_kerns` and :code:`base_sigmoids`

-(The purpose of exporting elements in the last 3 lines is for users to create alternative sets of production rules and starting kernels lists by mixing kernel expressions and raw strings of base kernels)
+(The purpose of exporting elements in the last 3 lines is for users to create alternative sets of production rules and starting kernels lists by mixing kernel expressions and raw strings of base kernels;
+see the definitions of entries of the :code:`start_kernels` and :code:`production_rules` dictionaries for examples)